lemattma/rate-limiter-log-monitor/README.md

   derived threshold cannot tell those apart
 - `high_flagged_ratio` — most of the population was flagged, which more likely means a mis-calibrated threshold than mass abuse
+- `unattributed_traffic` — records arrived with no usable `client_id`; the
+  aggregate is reported here rather than as a violation, since it names nobody
 - `late_records` — records arrived too far out of order to be placed; burst figures may be understated